Green Day’s New Album Is Like Nothing You’ve Seen Before

 “Freedom, totally,” nods Billie Joe.
 “Freedom to dance.
 I think that this is going to be one of the hardest records we’ve ever made, meaning the sound is hard.
 But not trying to recreate Insomniac or something like that.
 It’s just different, and that, to me, is super exciting.”

 “It is fucking exciting,” agrees Mike.
 “I’m ready to fuck shit up (laughs).
 It’s going to be fun.
 We wanna go out and have a fucking great time and enjoy our fucking touring, and enjoy our life in these absolutely fucking chaotic times that we have right now.
 We’re losing our minds anyway – we might as well go out with a bang.”

 “I firmly believe that Green Day is the baddest band on the planet, so that’s what I’m excited about,” beams Billie Joe, “and I think that that’s what really comes across on the new record.”

-Father Of All Motherfuckers is due out early next year.
+Father Of All Motherfuckers is out now.
 Green Day are touring the world with Weezer and Fall Out Boy on the Hella Mega Tour in 2020.

 Green Day’s Dookie, Insomniac and American Idiot albums have been transformed into jigsaw puzzles…

 From The Social Network to Bird Box to Soul, Trent Reznor and Atticus Ross have reimagined the sound of modern film and TV